Jubilee's move to support Raila in 2022 stirs up fury

 Jubilee Party vice-chair David Murathe's declaration that ODM leader Raila Odinga was Central Kenya’s presidential candidate for 2022 has elicited mixed reactions across the political divide.

-Murathe’s (pictured) assertions that Deputy President William Ruto should shelve his ambitions for the top seat has not gone down well with the DP’s allies, who challenged him to resign for bidding for an "outsider" to succeed the president.
+Murathe’s (pictured) assertions that Deputy President William Ruto should shelve his ambitions for the top seat has not gone down well with the DP’s allies who have challenged him to resign for bidding for an "outsider" to succeed the president.

 Former National Assembly Majority Whip Benjamin Washiali yesterday faulted Murathe over his endorsement of Raila.